 Robert P. LoCascio, our Chief Executive Officer, is employed pursuant to an employment agreement entered into as of January 1, 1999.
 After its initial term, which expired on December 31, 2001, our agreement with Mr. LoCascio extended automatically for one-year terms beginning on each of January 1 in 2002 and 2003.
 Beginning in 2004, Mr. LoCascio's employment with us has been at will, but is otherwise subject to the terms of the employment agreement, unless we agree with Mr. LoCascio in writing to alter the terms.
-Upon annual review in April 2014, Mr. LoCascio's annual base salary was adjusted to \$515,000 and target incentive compensation for 2014 was adjusted to \$450,000.
+Upon annual review in April 2016, Mr. LoCascio's annual base salary and target incentive compensation has remained unchanged for 2016, \$540,000 and \$475,000 respectively.
 The employment agreement we entered into with Mr. LoCascio provides for certain payments upon Mr. LoCascio's termination.
 Please refer to the next section "Potential Payments Upon Termination or Change-in-Control" for additional description of those termination payments.

 Daniel R. Murphy, our Chief Financial Officer, is party to an employment agreement with us, dated as of March 27, 2011, that covers the terms and conditions of Mr. Murphy's employment.
-Upon annual review in April 2014, Mr. Murphy's annual base salary was adjusted to \$400,000 and target incentive compensation for 2014 was adjusted to \$200,000.
+Upon annual review in April 2016, Mr. Murphy's annual base salary and target incentive compensation has remained unchanged for 2016, \$420,000 and \$210,000 respectively.
 The employment agreement we entered into with Mr. Murphy provides for certain payments upon Mr. Murphy's termination.
 Please refer to the next section "Potential Payments Upon Termination or Change-in-Control" for additional description of those termination payments.

-Eli Campo, our Executive Vice President and General Manager, Technology Operations-Israel, was party to an employment agreement with us, dated as of December 22, 2006, that covers the terms and conditions of Mr. Campo's employment.
-Pursuant to the agreement, Mr. Campo was entitled to receive an annual base salary of 864,000 NIS and an annual target bonus of not less than 25% of his then current annual base salary.
-The employment agreement we entered into with Mr. Campo provides for us to establish and pay a certain percentage of Mr. Campo's salary to an executive insurance fund which would cover payments made towards severance and disability and a certain percentage to an education fund which will be transferred to Mr. Campo upon his termination of employment.
-In addition, Mr. Campo 's employment agreement requires Mr. Campo to provide at least 6 months prior notice for a voluntary termination and if requested by us, Mr. Campo will provide transition services.
-If Mr. Campo's full-time employment with us continues during the 6 month period following his notice of voluntary termination, he would be entitled to receive the pro rata portion of the bonus he would have been entitled to receive for the fiscal year in which the termination occurred and his outstanding options that would be scheduled to vest in the 6 month period following his termination.
-The employment agreement we entered into with Mr. Campo also provides for certain payments upon Mr. Campo's involuntary termination.
-For a summary of payments and benefits provided to Mr. Campo in connection with transition services and resignation of employment, which was effective February 12, 2014, please refer to the section "Potential Payments Upon Termination or Change-in-Control - Campo Separation Agreement" below for additional description of those termination payments.
+Eran Vanounou, our Chief Technology Officer, was party to an employment agreement with us, dated as of November 7, 2013, that covers the terms and conditions of Mr. Vanounou's employment.
+Pursuant to the agreement, Mr. Vanounou was entitled to receive an annual base salary of 1,314,000 NIS and an annual target bonus of 525,600 NIS.
+The employment agreement we entered into with Mr. Vanounou provides for us to establish and pay a certain percentage of Mr. Vanounou's salary to an executive insurance fund which would cover payments made towards severance and disability and a certain percentage to an education fund which will be transferred to Mr. Vanounou upon his termination of employment.
+In addition, Mr. Vanounou's employment agreement requires Mr. Vanounou to provide at least 120 days prior notice for a voluntary termination and if requested by us, Mr. Vanounou will provide transition services.
+If Mr. Vanounou's full-time employment with us continues during the 120 month period following his notice of voluntary termination, at the option of the Company, he would be entitled to receive 120 days' of his current base salary.
+If Mr. Vanounou is terminated by us without "cause", he will be entitled to 120 days notice, or at the option of the Company a lump sum severance payment equal to 120 days of his then current base salary.
+Please refer to the next section "Potential Payments Upon Termination or Change-in-Control" for additional description of this termination payment.